Aspose/releases.aspose.com/content/en/barcode/nodejs/release-notes/2026/aspose-barcode-for-node-js-via-java-26-7-release-notes.md

 ### New compaction mode support in QrExtCodetextBuilder

-The **com.aspose.barcode.generation.QrExtCodetextBuilder** class has been extended with support for explicit QR compaction mode selection through the **QrExtCompactionMode** enumeration.
+The **generation.QrExtCodetextBuilder** class has been extended with support for explicit QR compaction mode selection through the **QrExtCompactionMode** enumeration.

-Added enum **com.aspose.barcode.generation.QrExtCompactionMode**.
+Added class **generation.QrExtCompactionMode**.

 Supported compaction modes: